High heeled winter boots dangerous on ice and snow

 A stylish low-heeled winter boot is a lot more fashionable than a cast and crutches

-This winter’s fashionable high-heeled boots put women at risk for slips, falls, and injuries on ice and snow, warns Denver area foot and ankle surgeons Dr. Keith Naftulin and Dr. Adam Toren.
+This winter’s fashionable high-heeled boots put women at risk for slips, falls, and injuries on ice and snow, warns Denver area foot and ankle surgeons Dr. Keith Naftulin.
 These popular boots typically feature tall, spiked heels and narrow, pointed toes.

-“Wearing high-heels makes you more unstable when walking or standing on dry surfaces, let alone slippery ones like ice or snow,” says Toren.
+“Wearing high-heels makes you more unstable when walking or standing on dry surfaces, let alone slippery ones like ice or snow,” says Naftulin.
 “A stylish low-heeled winter boot is a lot more fashionable than a cast and crutches.”
-Toren also recommends women scuff-up the soles of new boots, or purchase adhesive rubber soles, to provide greater traction.
+Naftulin also recommends women scuff-up the soles of new boots, or purchase adhesive rubber soles, to provide greater traction.

 “This time of year I see a variety of broken bones occurring in patients who have slipped on the ice,” says Naftlin.
 “These include broken toes, metatarsals, heels and ankles.”

 Naftulin urges women hurt from slips and falls in high-heeled winter boots to contact their office at 303.932.7957 for prompt evaluation and treatment.
 In the meantime, immediately use the “R.I.C.E.” method – rest, ice, compression and elevation – to help reduce swelling, pain and further injury.